 Cornell offers a wide range of majors and minors to choose from.
 In addition, we also support a variety of pre-professional programs tailored specifically for graduate school preparation.
 And we offer a number of cooperative programs in which you spend three years at Cornell, followed by two years at one of our partner institutions to complete your program.

 In many ways, undecided students are ideally situated to explore the advantages of the liberal arts education Cornell provides.
 You have a year and a half before you need to declare a major.
-And our Career Engagement Center can help you find new passions through a variety of internships, civic engagement opportunities, and road trips.
+And our Berry Career Institute can help you find new passions through a variety of internships, civic engagement opportunities, and road trips.
 Download our undecided major fact sheet (PDF) to learn more about how the liberal arts and One Course At A Time can lead you to a major that you will be passionate about.

 Your time at college is about learning what you need to shape your career and your future.
 At Cornell College, you have the option to create your own major, to make sure that your education takes you exactly where you want to go.